aws-powertools/powertools-lambda-python/docs/core/metrics.md

         metrics = Metrics()
         ...
     ```

+#### TODO - below statement is related to Clearing metrics section ?

 > Ignore this, if you are explicitly setting namespace/default dimension via `namespace` and `service` parameters: `metrics = Metrics(namespace=ApplicationName, service=ServiceName)`